 If the Search Champion(s) meets any potential candidates as part of the pre-application process, it needs to be clear that this is not part of the formal assessment process.
-The purpose of the meeting is to provide further information on the vacancy, the Department and the University, and find out any particular needs/expectations from the potential applicant.
+The purpose of the meeting is to provide further information on the vacancy, the Department and the University, and find out any particular needs or expectations from the potential applicant.

 Brochures have been produced for each Faculty and School to provide further information on the University, the Department and the vacancy.
 This will need to be updated with the details of the vacancy.

-Once the content of the advert and the supporting recruitment documentation have been finalised by the Search Committee, it should be passed to the HR Manager who will arrange for appropriate placement.
+Once the content of the advert and the supporting recruitment documentation have been finalised by the Search Committee, it should be passed to the Recruitment Team who will arrange for appropriate placement.

-HR Managers are able to provide guidance on where to place vacancies including where to advertise posts internationally.
-Specialist advice is also available from the University’s Recruitment Agency, TMP, on improving the response rate for vacancies which may have a limited market or are hard to fill.
+The Recruitment Team are able to provide guidance on where to place vacancies including where to advertise posts internationally.
+Specialist advice is also available from the University’s media agency, on improving the response rate for vacancies which may have a limited market or are hard to fill.